erigontech/erigon/docs/evm_semantics.md

 ## EVM without opcodes (Ether transfers only)
 We start with looking at a very restricted version of EVM, having no opcodes.
 That means only Ether transfers are possible.
-Even that simingly simple case already has a relatively complex semantics.
+Even that seemingly simple case already has a relatively complex semantics.

-First, we would like to define that kind semantics we are looking for.
+First, we would like to define what kind semantics we are looking for.
 Ethereum is a state machine, which has a global state, and transactions that trigger some state transition.
 There are also some state transitions that happen at the end of each block.
 These are related to miner and ommer rewards.
 The transition from one state to another is deterministic.
-Given the initial state, some extra environment (recent header hashes, current block number, timestamp of the current block), and the transaction object, there is only one possible end state of the transition, which is valid.
+Given the initial state, some extra environment (recent header hashes, current block number, timestamp of the current block), and the transaction object, there is only one possible valid end state of the transition.
 For this reason, the state transitions are often described as a state transition function:

 `STATE_end = STATE_TR_FUNC(STATE_init, env, tx)`

 But this is not the only way to describe state transitions.
-And it is not always the most convinient.
+And it is not always the most convinient way.
 In our approach, we will instead describe state transitions as a set of boolean expressions.
 They are boolean in the sense that they can be evaluated to either `true` or `false`, but they can rely on variety of types.
 These expressions will only tell us whether certain combination of the initial state, environment, transaction object, and the end state, are all part of a valid state transition.
 However, they do not have a goal of helping us to determine (compute) the end state from